Everything operators and flight departments need to know about AOG request distribution, trace documentation, and how Red Phone AOG works.

 ▸

 All of them.
 Textron Aviation's Citation family is one of the broadest in business aviation and we carry suppliers for every series: Citation CJ1 · CJ2 · CJ3 · CJ4 · M2 · XLS / XLS+ · Sovereign / Sovereign+ · Latitude · Longitude / Ascend · Citation X · Citation 550 · Citation 560 · Citation 650 (III / VI / VII).
-Textron / Cessna OEM parts coordination, alternate approved source identification, and surplus sourcing are all covered.
-If you're on a Textron product and you're AOG, one call handles it.
+Textron / Cessna OEM parts, alternate approved sources, and surplus sourcing are all covered.